Mid-Year Climbing Safety Standards Updates

 Emergency Procedures

-• Site specific rescue plan must be devised and shared with all supervisors and participants.
+• Site specific rescue plan must be devised and shared with all Coaches/Monitors and participants.

-• All instructors must be knowledgeable of the established safety and capsize procedures.
-Instructors must outline these procedures to rowers and coxswains.
+• All Qualified Instructors must be knowledgeable of the established safety and capsize procedures.
+Qualified Instructors must outline these procedures to rowers and coxswains.

 • Students must receive instruction on safety procedures, use of equipment and rowing techniques prior to initial practice.